Month-to-Month Home Warranties: Flexible Plans Without Long Commitments

 The Real Cost of Choosing Month-to-Month

-Here's a simplified cost comparison at different monthly price points:
+Here's a simplified cost comparison at current 2026 monthly price points:

 Monthly Premium Annual Cost (Monthly Billing) Estimated Annual Cost (Paid Upfront) Estimated Savings